sugarkwork/sd_expressions_gen/README.md

 pip install requests pillow
 ```

-Modify the settings of Stable Diffusion as follows:
 To configure Stable Diffusion Web UI, edit the webui-user.bat file and specify/add "--api" to the COMMANDLINE_ARGS.

-ex)
 ```
 @echo off